SECTION II – THEORIES OF CRIME AND DEVIANCE

 After completing this module, you should be able to:

-- describe the fundamentals of psychoanalytic theory, including Freudian elements of personality and defense mechanisms.
+- outline the fundamentals of psychoanalytic theory, including Freudian elements of personality and defense mechanisms.

-- explain cognitive structure and cognitive content and how they have been applied to criminal behavior.
+- distinguish between cognitive structure and cognitive content, and use them to analyze criminal behavior.

-- summarize the debate on the relationship between IQ and criminal behavior.
+- analyze the discussion on IQ and criminal activity.

-- identify the major principles of psychological perspectives of criminal behavior.
+- identify and explain the key principles of psychological perspectives on criminal behavior.

 Summary

-The psychology of crime is the study of the psychological factors that contribute to criminal behavior, including the motivations, thoughts, emotions, and personality traits of individuals involved in illegal activities.
-This field of study seeks to understand why some individuals engage in criminal acts while others do not and how psychological factors interact with social, environmental, and cultural influences to shape criminal behavior.
+The psychology of crime looks at the mental and emotional processes that influence criminal behavior, including motivations, thoughts, emotions, and personality traits.
+This view aims to explain why some people commit crimes while others do not, and how psychological factors interact with broader social, cultural, and environmental influences.

 Test Your Knowledge